-The properties and features of certain blockchain have solely hinged upon the problems they are to solve.
-This simple idea has an infinite load of underlying content related to popular delusions among people, reviews on blockchain classifications and so on.
+The properties and features of certain blockchains have solely hinged upon the problems they are to solve.
+This simple idea has an infinite load of underlying content related to popular delusions among people, reviews on blockchain classifications, and so on.
 In order to avoid repetition in this article, we will delve deeper into the most popular consensus mechanisms.
-Understanding of how they work and namely when and why do you need one or another mechanism will help you break the myths about blockchain and get a practical understanding of the technology.
-Before we identify each consensus mechanism, it’s better to understand why do we actually need them.
+Understanding how they work and namely when and why you need one or another mechanism will help you break the myths about blockchain and get a practical understanding of the technology.
+Before we identify each consensus mechanism, it’s better to understand why we actually need them.

 Blockchain is only the means for organizing data

 Let’s consider blockchain point by point: